How to Securely Verify Documents in Remote Working Conditions?

 Both in private and public administration, the common way of ensuring that data does not get breached is by providing individual access to databases with the use of passwords and usernames.
-Passwords are combinations of letters, symbols, and numbers that can be cracked by modern computers in relatively short time spans.
-In a blockchain, the usage of both public and private keys triggers enhanced data security.
-Once encrypted, both the passcode and the private keys are necessary to unlock the information, so all the encrypted data can still be stolen but would be utterly useless to the thief.
-The blockchain principles of private keys controlled solely by the user open up the opportunity to ditch usernames and passwords forever.
+Passwords are combinations of letters, symbols and numbers that can be cracked by modern computers in relatively short time spans.
+In blockchain, the usage of both public and private keys triggers enhanced data security.
+Once encrypted, both the pass-code and the private keys are necessary to unlock the information, so all the encrypted data can still be stolen but would be utterly useless to the thief.
+The blockchain principles of private keys controlled solely by the user, opens up the opportunity to ditch usernames and passwords forever.

 Another important element is that the blockchain will just contain the hash values of that data, essentially the digital fingerprint of the original information.
 This way it would be impossible to know anything about the actual data and is a means of preventing original data from being compromised.

 Who said that Technology has to be sexy, shiny, or expensive?
 If it works and has a positive impact on peoples’ lives on a personal and professional level why not embrace it?
-At Block.co we make it easy to issue, share, and verify documents in a secure and trusted environment by leveraging blockchain technology.
-The only thing you can blame us for is that you will not need the personal contact that often.
-But then again, with Coronavirus out there, perhaps this is the way forward!
+At Block.co we make it easy to issue, share and verify documents in a secure and trusted environment by leveraging blockchain technology.
+The only thing you can blame us for, is that you will not need the personal contact that often.
+But then again, with COVID-19 out there, perhaps this is the way forward!
 Stay safe, don’t trust, verify!